psimoesSsimoes/seomis.github.io/_posts/2025-05-02-slow-query-log-interpretation.md

 ---
-title: '🐢 Reading a `pt-query-digest` Report Without Losing Your Mind'
+title: 'Reading a `pt-query-digest` Report Without Losing Your Mind'
 date: 2025-05-02 00:00:00
 featured_image: ''
 excerpt: 🐢 A quick guide to decoding pt-query-digest reports and fixing slow MySQL queries.